microsoft/rushstack.io-website/pages/api/api-documenter.imarkdowndocumenterfeatureonbeforewritepageargs.pagecontent.md

 ## IMarkdownDocumenterFeatureOnBeforeWritePageArgs.pageContent property

 The page content.
-The onBeforeWritePage() handler can reassign this string to customize the page appearance.
+The [MarkdownDocumenterFeature.onBeforeWritePage()](./api-documenter.markdowndocumenterfeature.onbeforewritepage.md) handler can reassign this string to customize the page appearance.

 <b>Signature:</b>